gbmhunter/MRingBuff/README.rst

 Description
 ===========

-Designed to be both powerful, efficient and portable in an embedded (microcontroller) environment.
+RingBuff-Cpp is a ring (aka circular or FIFO) buffer object designed for use in embedded applications.

+Features:
+- Dynamic allocation and resize capabilities (with data preservation)
+- Automatic memory management
+- Embedded (microcontroller) support
+- Unit tests
+- Well-commented API.
+- Portability

 Uses the cyclic head/tail method to implement the ring buffer.
-The head is where data is currently being written to, while the tail is where data is currently being read from.

 Typically, one task/interrupt will write to the buffer, while another will read from the buffer.

 External Dependencies
 =====================

-Coming soon...
+Nothing here yet.

 Issues
 ======